-We have granted to the underwriters an option, exercisable no later than 45 calendar days after the closing of this offering, to purchase up to an additional 300,000 shares of common stock (15% of the shares of common stock sold in this offering) from us to cover over-allotments, if any, at a price per share of common stock of \$7.50 (the midpoint of the range set forth on the cover page of this prospectus), less the underwriting discounts and commissions.
+We have granted to the underwriters an option, exercisable no later than 45 calendar days after the closing of this offering, to purchase up to an additional 360,000 shares of common stock (15% of the shares of common stock sold in this offering) from us to cover over-allotments, if any, at a price per share of common stock of \$7.00, less the underwriting discounts and commissions.
 The underwriters may exercise this option only to cover over-allotments made in connection with this offering.
-If the underwriters exercise this option in whole or in part, then the underwriters will be severally committed, subject to the conditions described in the underwriters will offer the additional shares of common stock on the same terms as those on which the shares of common stock are being offered hereby.
+If the underwriters exercise this option in whole or in part, then the underwriters will be severally committed, subject to the conditions described in the underwriting agreement, to purchase these additional shares of common stock.
+If any additional shares of common stock are purchased, the underwriters will offer the additional shares of common stock on the same terms as those on which the shares of common stock are being offered hereby.